How to Save Money on Pet Costs in Canada

 Invest in pet insurance

-This one might be an obvious place for us to start but unexpected veterinary costs are the hardest thing for a pet parent to budget for – without pet insurance.
+This one might be an obvious place for us to start but unexpected veterinary costs can be the hardest thing for a pet parent in Canada to budget for – especially without pet insurance.
 An unexpected veterinary bill can cost thousands of dollars and the decisions involved can range from hard to heartbreaking.

 We try to ask people two questions.
 Firstly, how much they would spend to help or save their pet in an emergency and secondly, where would the money come from?
-If it’s hard to answer both questions immediately – then pet insurance is probably useful.
+If it’s hard to answer these questions – then pet insurance is a well worth considering.
 Even if the answers comes easily, removing risks from household budgets can be wise, plus seeking treatment for your pet in an emergency without worrying about finances means people can focus on their pet at an important time.
-Oh, and your vet will be thankful your pet has coverage too!

 Buy your pet’s food in bulk and don’t overfeed them